 The scrum standup meeting is intended to quickly identify blockers and next steps.
 But some teams also use it to do a bit of planning (pulling up a Jira epic) or to make sure everyone is focused on the right work.
 To do that, it’s really helpful if your tool has integrations and connects to goals.

 Async standups help teams document what happened and share information easily, but some teams miss the live connection of speaking in-person or over video.

-If that’s the case, it can be useful to do some async standups and some over video, or find tools that pair the two formats together.
+If that’s the case, it can be useful to run some standups asynchronously and some over video, or find tools that pair the two formats together.
+Here are our recommendations:

 Teams on the same schedule

 If everyone works the same hours on your team, having a video standup or collaboration time can be a good moment to connect.

 For small teams, video can be a great way to connect.
 As the team grows, it’s useful to have some async or written component.